Crisman, Colorado

 Crisman is an unincorporated community and a census-designated place (CDP) located in and governed by Boulder County, Colorado, United States.
 The CDP is a part of the Boulder, CO Metropolitan Statistical Area.
-The population of the Crisman CDP was 186 at the United States Census 2010.
+The population of the Crisman CDP was 179 at the United States Census 2020.
 The Boulder post office (Zip Code 80302) serves the area.

 History

 Crisman was founded in 1874 as a mining camp and named after the adjacent Crisman Mill, an ore-processing mill owned by prospector and early settler Obed Crisman.
+The Crisman, Colorado Territory, post office operated from July 20, 1876, until June 15, 1894, and then again from January 4, 1898, until May 31, 1918.
+The Boulder, Colorado, post office (ZIP code 80302) now serves the area.
 Crisman became a boomtown in 1881, when the Yellow Pine Mine produced a massive silver strike.
 Crisman became a stop on the Greeley, Salt Lake and Pacific Railway.
 The Panic of 1893 and the subsequent crash of the silver market severely damaged Crisman's economy, although the nearby mines remained open for the duration.
 In 1894, Boulder Creek flooded, and much of the town was destroyed, including a section of railroad track.
 The obliterated structures were never rebuilt, and Crisman was significantly reduced in size.
 In 1901, the Logan Mine, a large gold operation near Crisman, uncovered a second strike, which prevented the town from disappearing altogether.
 By 1918, Crisman had become increasingly depopulated, and the post office closed that year.
 In 1919, another catastrophic flood swept through Fourmile Canyon, again destroying a section of railroad track and leaving little left of Crisman.
 The town has since been reduced to a hamlet.